yegor256/blog/_posts/2014/jun/2014-06-25-xml-and-xslt-in-browser.md

 tags: xslt java restful
 description:
-  XML+XSLT is a useful combination for web interfaces and RESTful APIs at the same time.
+  XML+XSLT is a useful combination for web interfaces and RESTful API-s at the same time.
 This article explains how it works and argues in favor of its use.
 keywords:
   - web framework